 In recent years, research into the role of SNPs in health has found important correlations with breast cancer, and we have only just begun this fascinating study.
 For example, women with the CYP19A1 and GSTM1 SNPs are more likely to be diagnosed with breast cancer.
 And what do these two genes do?
 They control the amount of oestrogen we make, and provide a pathway for its safe detoxification.
-If CYP19A1 is upregulated we are more at risk of oestrogen related disease, and if GSTM1 is absent, as it frequently is, there is more risk that oestrogen can cause DNA damage.
-But because we also know about the nutritional factors that can slow down CYP19A1 and speed up GSTM1, we can improve that pathway and, in doing so, improve the way your body handles hormones.
+Both areas that nutritional therapy can help with.

 DNA testing is easy and non-invasive: the test is done at home with a simple cheek swab that you post back to the lab.
-The resulting reports cover more than 150 SNPS that relate to the key breast cancer risks.
+The resulting reports cover more than 175 SNPS that relate to the key breast cancer risks, and provide a lifelong resource for understanding your health.
 Perhaps it’s worth explaining that this type of genetic testing does not look at well-known cancer genes, such as the BRCA1 & 2 mutations.
 Neither does it look at any genetic mutations that may, or may not, be present in your tumour cells, which is the focus of Oncotype testing.
-Alongside the valuable information provided in the Lifecode Gx reports I will explain how your results relate to your breast cancer diagnosis highlighting key foods, nutrients and lifestyle factors that are particularly important for you, identifying risk factors and areas of focus.

 If you’d like to explore your genome with me, please book an appointment below: